GoogleChrome/web.dev/src/site/content/en/metrics/cls/index.md

 The next example illustrates how adding content to an existing element affects the layout shift score:

-{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/xhN81DazXCs8ZawoCj0T.png", alt="Layout shift example with stable and _unstable elements_ and viewport clipping", width="800", height="600", linkTo=true %}
+{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/xhN81DazXCs8ZawoCj0T.png", alt="Layout shift example with multiple stable and _unstable elements_", width="800", height="600", linkTo=true %}

 The "Click Me!" button is appended to the bottom of the gray box with black text, which pushes the green box with white text down (and partially out of the